 Plenty of light and the use of low doses of Melatonin can also be very helpful.

 The evening ritual should be relaxed and any stimulants like caffeine, sugar and even television should be avoided in the late afternoons and evenings.
-The whole idea is for the senior to be tired and ready for a good night’s sleep.
+The whole idea is for the seniors to be tired and ready for a good night’s sleep.
 This will go a long way toward reducing Sundowning Dementia.

 Try nature sounds or light, relaxing music and see if it helps the senior relax and drift off to sleep.
 A night light will also reduce the darkness that often sets off sundowning.